-An overview of critical issues of parenthood in the United States today.
-Topics include characteristics of effective parenting styles and capable parents, the role of nontraditional parenting techniques, and the social forces that cause changes in parent/ child relationships and give rise to varying styles of parenting as developed in the United States.
-Some cross-cultural comparisons are included.
+An overview of critical issues of parenthood in the United States today using an interdisciplinary perspective.
+The objective is to apply research and theory in family development to practical decision making.
+Topics include characteristics of effective parenting styles, disciplinary strategies, the role of diverse family structures, and the social forces that cause changes in parent/child relationships.